-Colleges and universities across the nation help prepare education graduates for challenges faced in teaching.
-The 21st century brings a rewarding yet obstacle-filled career in public education.
-Standards and outcomes are at the forefront of all educators.
+Colleges and universities across the nation help prepare education students for challenges they will face while teaching.
+The 21st century offers a rewarding, yet obstacle-filled, career in public education.
+Standards and outcomes are at the forefront of all educators, and new technology is helping to shift traditional classroom work online.
 New teachers must be prepared to handle such challenges in an effective and useful way.
-Some of the best education programs within the confines of university and college settings are found on small campuses, those with fewer than 5,000 students.
+Some of the best education programs within the confines of university and college settings are found on small campuses, those with fewer than 3,000 students.
 These colleges offer diverse programs that prepare students for leadership roles in education.

-From our original pool of schools (approximately 90) meeting the criteria listed below, we chose the most selective institutions.
+From our original pool of schools (approximately 125 institutions) meeting the criteria listed below, we chose the most selective institutions.
 Our data points were collected from NCES College Navigator.
 Our methodology includes the following:

-• Offers a teaching degree such as Bachelor of Education, with or without certification
+- Offers a teaching degree such as a Bachelor of Education, with or without certification

 Note that many of these institutions are also characterized by the following features:

-• Frequent appearance in major national rankings, such as U.S. News and World Report
+- Frequent appearance in major national rankings, such those done by U.S. News & World Report

 Schools are presented in order of acceptance rate, with the most selective school appearing at #1.
 Data values, including acceptance rate, were taken from NCES College Navigator.

 Ranking the 30 Best Small Colleges for a Teaching Degree